 - Do you require integration with your CRM or other customer service channels?
 Will you want to integrate social messaging apps such as Whatsapp, Facebook Messenger or WeChat?

-- What engagement features do you need?
+- What social engagement features do you need?
 Once customers see you can resolve their issue via social media, volumes tend to increase.
 Ensure your tool is scalable and supports your social team as it grows.

 - Are you working towards improving social response times?
 If so features such as automations or intelligent workflows are useful. .